hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a final-year master student at Software Institute, Nanjing University, studying natural language processing, supervised by Dr. Tieke He.
-Specially, my research focus on text generation, such as dialogue system and question generation.
+Specially, my research focuses on text generation, such as dialogue system and question generation.
 Before at Nanjing University, I received my Bachelor's degree from Southwest Jiaotong University.
 Outside of NLP I like power lifting and watching basketball games.

 Education
 ======